+Status: Storm sewers have been mapped and are available for use in the County's GIS system.
 They have been transferred to the general public web-based GIS system: http://gissc.co.santa-cruz.ca.us/default.aspx

 The storm drain maps are being updated in Zone 5 and Zone 6 as a part of a grant funded effort to update the drainage master plans for those zones.
+This effort is expected to be completed in Year Four.